g3tsyst3m/g3tsyst3m.github.io/_posts/2025-10-19-Let's Create Some Polymorphic PIC Shellcode!.md

 <img width="1462" height="358" alt="image" src="https://github.com/user-attachments/assets/46502d42-aedc-4804-af38-4b8527a4ba64" />

-Polymorphic prep part 2 - The 1st Encoder - Bitwise NOT
+Polymorphic prep part 2 - The 1st Encoder - Bitwise NOT + XOR
 -

 Now that we have our shellcode, we need to encode it to add more layers of polymorphism to our code!
 I'm a huge fan of Bitwise NOT and I feel like it doesn't get the attention it deserves.
 It's quite easy to work with, and can easily be incorporated into your encoding arsenal. 😸  Here's how it works.
 We will place our newly generated shellcode in the `shellcode` variable.
 Next, we simply run the script I went ahead and put together for you below.
-It will generate shellcode encoded with the `Bitwise NOT` operation.
+It will generate shellcode encoded with the `Bitwise NOT` operation combined with the familiar XOR Bitwise operation.
 The script will also inform us as to the location of our `key` that we used when encoding the shellcode.
 This key will be in the encoded shellcode itself! 🤯  This affords us not only great evasion for general static and dynamic analysis engines, but also introduces yet more polymorphism into our code, as this location will always change depending on the encoding key value you choose to use.
 This is essentially a self-decoding shellcode stub.
 These self-decrypting/self-decoding shellcode stubs are commonly seen in buffer overflow exploits.
 I chose `0xAC` for our encoding key by the way for this particular example.

 ```python
 import sys